-The Headteacher will arrange an investigation into the concerns raised, unless the concern relates to the Headteacher, in which case the investigation will be arranged by the named governor.
+The CEO/Headteacher will arrange an investigation into the concerns raised, unless the concern relates to the CEO/Headteacher, in which case the investigation will be arranged by the named Trustee.
 This will take place as soon as is reasonably practicable.

-The investigation may involve the whistle-blower and other individuals involved meeting with the investigator and giving a written statement.
+The investigation may involve the whistle blower and other individuals involved meeting with the investigator and giving a written statement.

-At any investigatory meetings the whistle-blower is entitled to be accompanied by a recognised trade union representative or a work colleague.
+At any investigatory meetings the whistle blower is entitled to be accompanied by a recognised trade union representative or a work colleague.

 9.3.
-Step 3 - Report to Headteacher/Governors
+Step 3 - Report to CEO/Headteacher/Trustees